Executive Secretariat

 Organization - USACE

-Brian Tetreault is the Deputy Director of the U.S. Committee on the Marine Transportation System (CMTS), the Marine Transportation System Program Manager for the U.S. Army Corps of Engineers (USACE), and USACE Liaison to the U.S. Coast Guard.
-In his over four decades of work in the maritime world he has sailed on ships on the Atlantic, Pacific, and Arctic oceans, and all the Great Lakes.
-He has been a vessel traffic services (VTS) officer and managed the USCG national VTS program.
-He has worked on projects to develop and implement navigation information systems, including the establishment of both the USCG and USACE automatic identification system (AIS) networks, and innovative use of AIS to communicate navigation safety information.
-He has authored or co-authored dozens of peer-reviewed papers and given numerous presentations on his navigation services work (as well as on baseball).
-He has served as U.S. representative to several international navigation-related technical standards bodies.
-He is a graduate of the United States Coast Guard Academy and has studied at the US Naval War College and University of Washington.
+In his over four decades of work in the maritime world, Brian sailed on ships on the Atlantic, Pacific, and Arctic oceans, and all the Great Lakes.
+He was a vessel traffic services (VTS) officer and managed the USCG national VTS program.
+He worked on projects to develop and implement navigation information systems, including the establishment of both the USCG and USACE automatic identification system (AIS) networks, and innovative use of AIS to communicate navigation safety information.
+He authored or co-authored dozens of peer-reviewed papers and given numerous presentations on his navigation services work (as well as on baseball).
+He served as U.S. representative to several international navigation-related technical standards bodies.
+He is a graduate of the United States Coast Guard Academy and studied at the US Naval War College and University of Washington.
 He was once a country music DJ for a radio station in Alaska, writes a blog about a weekly Canadian crossword puzzle, and can recite the alphabet backward.
-In May 2024 he delivered the game ball to the pitcher’s mound prior to the Orioles-Yankees game at Camden Yards in Baltimore, where he lives with his wife Nina and two cats, who are also Orioles fans.
+In May 2024 he delivered the game ball to the pitcher’s mound prior to the Orioles-Yankees game at Camden Yards in Baltimore, where he lives with his wife Nina and two cats, who are also Orioles fans

 Heather Gilbert - Deputy Director